pfgithub/scpl/docs/actions/posttowordpress.md

 or text
 with the text.
 ---
-unknown parameter type This paramtype is not implemented.
+This paramtype is not implemented.
 WFDateFieldParameter
 ---
-unknown parameter type This paramtype is not implemented.
+This paramtype is not implemented.
 WFDynamicEnumerationParameter
 ---
 ### Variable Picker: Featured Image / featuredimage (internally ThumbnailImage)
-**Placeholder**: undefined
-**Default Value**: undefined
 **Allows Variables**: true

 Accepts a variable.
 ---
-unknown parameter type This paramtype is not implemented.
+This paramtype is not implemented.
 WFExpandingParameter
 ---
-unknown parameter type This paramtype is not implemented.
+This paramtype is not implemented.
 WFDictionaryParameter